-The District will utilize Microsoft Forms to administer quick surveys of staff regarding professional learning as needed.
-Surveys will be completed to garner specific needs in relation to best practices and specific applications.
+The District utilizes Microsoft Forms to administer quick surveys of staff regarding professional learning as needed.
+Surveys are used to garner specific needs in relation to best practices and specific applications.

 Arrange time for professional learning opportunities for school leaders and staff, keeping in mind best practices for adult learners.